kamilkisiela/loona/docs/react/essentials/mutations.md

 ### How to mutate data

-To query data, we use the `Loona` service, surprise surprise, we use it too for mutations.
+To query data, we use the `Query` component, surprise surprise, we use `Mutation` for mutations.

 ```typescript
 const addNewBook = gql`